-- 1.2.1 In order to outline how Bridgend County Borough Council undertook public participation and consultation on the Preferred Strategy itself Deposit Plan, an Initial-Consultation Report was prepared in accordance with Regulation 16a-22 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
-The Initial-Consultation Report identifies the steps taken to publicise plan preparation, in accordance with the Community Involvement Scheme, before outlining the specific bodies engaged, summarising the main issued raised and identifying how the responses have been or will be addressed.
-This key period of consultation, involving a wide range of bodies and individuals, has significantly influenced development of this Deposit-Plan. - 1.2.2 The Deposit Plan consists of a Written Statement and Proposals Map.
+- 1.2.2 The Plan consists of a Written Statement and Proposals Map.
 The Written Statement outlines local planning policies, land use allocations and associated justification based on the supporting evidence.
 It also contains a monitoring framework, which sets out how the Plan's Strategy, Objectives, Policies and Proposals will be monitored against appropriate indicators and trigger points for action (linked to plan review/revision).
-The Proposals Map illustrates the land use allocations, settlement boundaries and planning designations proposed in the Plan, which are key to delivery of the Spatial Strategy. - 1.2.3 The Proposals Map also illustrates existing identified environmental designations and other physical constraints.
+The Proposals Map illustrates the land use allocations, settlement boundaries and planning designations in the Plan, which are key to delivery of the Spatial Strategy. - 1.2.3 The Proposals Map also illustrates existing identified environmental designations and other physical constraints.
 It should be noted that the Map is correct at the time of publication and may be updated in the future.
-It is for indicative purposes only and detailed development proposals should be informed by up-to-date constraints information from the responsible designating authority such as Welsh Government, Natural Resources Wales and/or CADW. - 1.2.4 All objectives and policies of the Deposit-Plan are inter-related in their nature and need to be read in conjunction with one another in order to gain an understanding of the overall policy direction of the Replacement LDP.
-A series of detailed Development Management policies have also been developed to support the Strategic Policies. - 1.2.5 The Deposit Plan is supported by a Candidate Site Assessment, which has identified the potential sites that are suitable for allocation within the Replacement LDP.
+It is for indicative purposes only and detailed development proposals should be informed by up-to-date constraints information from the responsible designating authority such as Welsh Government, Natural Resources Wales and/or CADW. - 1.2.4 All objectives and policies of the Plan are inter-related in their nature and need to be read in conjunction with one another in order to gain an understanding of the overall policy direction of the Replacement LDP.
+A series of detailed Development Management policies have also been developed to support the Strategic Policies.

+1.2.5 The Plan is supported by a Candidate Site Assessment, which has identified the potential sites that are suitable for allocation within the Replacement LDP.
 All candidate sites have been subject to a sequential four-stage assessment.
 This has firstly considered the potential of each site to support the Preferred Strategy before scrutinising detailed site assessments (in terms of deliverability, sustainability and suitability) and consulting with appropriate specific consultation bodies.
-The fourth stage of this assessment has sought additional information from site promoters, where appropriate, to support sites for inclusion and subsequent allocation in this Deposit Plan.
+The fourth stage of this assessment has sought additional information from site promoters, where appropriate, to support sites for inclusion and subsequent allocation in this Plan.